compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 library(doMC) # doMC: necessary to run the SML in parallel
 ```

 Load the example data available in *PipeMaster*.
-This example data is based on [Gehara et al. *in review*](PipeMaster.pdf) which is the paper that describes the package. [**Here**](https://docs.google.com/spreadsheets/d/1FZonOF27VgGKiAgWQS56zZ4G5bbtz5t_-302LJQFlQA/edit?usp=sharing) you can access a spreed sheet with all model parameters and priors.
+This example data is based on [Gehara et al. *in review*](PipeMaster.pdf) which is the paper that describes the package. [**Here**](https://docs.google.com/spreadsheets/d/1FZonOF27VgGKiAgWQS56zZ4G5bbtz5t_-302LJQFlQA/edit?usp=sharing) you can access a spread sheet with all model parameters and priors.

 ```
 %%R